dashpay/docs/introduction/features.rst

 InstantSend autolocks, which causes masternodes to automatically attempt to lock any transaction with 4 or fewer inputs — which are referred to as “simple” transactions — and removes the additional fee for InstantSend.
-The fee schedule for Dash 0.13.x as of December 2018 is as
+The current fee schedule for Dash is as follows:
-follows:

 +----------------------+-----------------+-----------------------------------+
 | Transaction type     | Recommended fee | Per unit                          |